Deutsche Börse

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 Company

 More than 3,200 employees service customers in Europe, the United States, and Asia.
 Deutsche Börse has locations in Germany, Luxembourg, Switzerland, Czech Republic, and Spain, as well as representative offices in Beijing, London, Paris, Chicago, New York, Hong Kong, and Dubai.

 FWB Frankfurter Wertpapierbörse (Frankfurt Stock Exchange), is one of the world's largest trading centers for securities.
 With a share in turnover of around 90%, it is the largest of the German stock exchanges.
 Deutsche Börse AG operates the Frankfurt Stock Exchange.
 Deutsche Börse is the owner of Clearstream, a clearing house based in Luxembourg.

 Despite the COVID-19 pandemic, Deutsche Börse was able to increase its turnover by 15% and its net revenue by 9% in 2020 compared to 2019.
 In addition, Deutsche Börse's workforce grew by 463 employees in 2020.

 Mergers and acquisitions

 On 3 May 2000, it was announced that the London Stock Exchange would merge with Deutsche Börse, though the deal fell through before the merger could be realized.

-In 2001, Deutsche Börse tried again to merge with the London Stock Exchange, followed by a takeover bid in late 2004, but both offers rejected by the LSE.
+In 2001, Deutsche Börse tried again to merge with the London Stock Exchange, followed by a takeover bid in late 2004, but both offers were rejected by the LSE.
 After CEO Werner Seifert was forced to resign by the main shareholders in 2005, Deutsche Börse changed plans and entered into advanced negotiations for a merger with Euronext which would have brought two of the biggest stock exchanges in Europe into one holding.
 The New York Stock Exchange beat out Deutsche Börse's final bid for Euronext in 2006.

 Since 2007, Deutsche Börse operates the joint venture Scoach with SIX Swiss Exchange to provide a European derivative trading platform.
 In July 2015, Deutsche Börse bought the 360T company for €725 million and also acquired all shares (100%) of the joint venture STOXX AG for a purchase price of CHF 650 million from the SIX Group.
 On September 16, 2019, Deutsche Börse has announced its acquisition of Axioma Inc. which was combined with STOXX and DAX to form Qontigo.
 As part of the transaction, Deutsche Börse has entered into a strategic partnership with General Atlantic, a global equity firm.
 In March 2022, Deutsche Börse announced the acquisition of 100% of Luxembourg-based fund data manager Kneip.
+In April 2023, Deutsche Börse agreed to buy Danish investment management software firm SimCorp for €3.9 billion.
+In August 2023, Deutsche Börse announced the acquisition of the Luxembourg-based distributed ledger technology company, FundsDLT.